WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.free.append(i)
     return h
 ```
+The handle index limit of `2**20` ensures that the high 2 bits of handle
+indices are unset and available for other use in guest code (e.g., for tagging,
+packed words or sentinel values).

 Finally, we can define `HandleTables` (plural) as simply a wrapper around
 a mutable mapping from `ResourceType` to `HandleTable`: